openmediavault/openmediavault-docs/installation/index.rst

 First time use:
     If you have a screen attached, KVM or IMPI console the login screen will display the current IP address assigned for the |webui|.
 Open your browser and type that IP address.
-The default |webui| login credential is ``admin:openmediavault``, the ``root`` password is the one you setup during installation.
+The default |webui| login credential are ``admin:openmediavault``, the ``root`` password is the one you setup during installation.